pingidentity/terraform-provider-pingdirectory/docs/resources/velocity_template_loader.md

 - `mime_type` (String) Specifies a the value that will be used in the response's Content-Type header that indicates the type of content to return.
 - `template_directory` (String) Specifies the directory in which to search for the template files.
 - `template_suffix` (String) Specifies the suffix to append to the requested resource name when searching for the template file with which to form a response.
+- `type` (String) The type of Velocity Template Loader resource.
+Options are ['velocity-template-loader']

 ### Read-Only